 Touch sensitivity: If you're keen on using a screen protector to shield your phone's display, then the newly-added option to increase touch sensitivity should help avoid any issues with responsiveness.

 Screen recording: This long-expected feature, which lets you easily record a video of whatever is happening on your screen, is back in action in the Android 11 Developer Preview.
 It's a niche feature, but one that ought to be in there.

 Which devices will get Android 11?

 As of now, the Developer Preview is only for Pixel phones – and not all Pixel phones, either.
 The original Google Pixel and Pixel XL have been left behind, so it's just the Pixel 2, Pixel 3, Pixel 3a, and Pixel 4 models that made the cut for now.

-We suspect that once Android 11 reaches the public Beta release, it ought to expand onto additional semi-recent devices, as Android 10 did last summer.
+The initial public beta applies to the same devices, as well.
+However, we expect that it will expand onto additional semi-recent devices, as Android 10 did last summer.
 Eventually, once the full version drops in Q3, Android 11 will gradually expand to recent flagships and mid-rangers, although that can typically be a pretty slow process.
 Fingers crossed that it's faster this time around.